PROudoxa/git-first/playground/AkulovIvan/FunnyRectangles/README.md

 iOS 9.0 or later
 (for older version need to remove all UI elements from UIStackView(via Storyboard) and reinstall them without UIStackView )

+This app might be interesting for you if you are looking for implementing and handling follow gestures:

+UITapGestureRecognizer   (separated handling one tap and two taps) UIPinchGestureRecognizer (scaling separately in EACH axis of three(horizontal, vertical, diagonal) axises in main view as well in highlited view)
+UIRotationGestureRecognizer
+UIPanGestureRecognizer
+UILongPressGestureRecognizer

 ### About Funny Rectangles ###